joelandman/nyble/README.md

 * ```ramdisksize=SIZE_IN_GB``` to set the ramdisk size to be SIZE_IN_GB number of GB.
 So if you wish to use a 5GB ramdisk, use ```ramdisksize=5```.

+* ```image=keep``` copies the boot tarball into / on the booted image.
+This is useful if you would like to use this to install this (exact) booted system to physical disk.
+You will need to install and configure grub-pc after this, but that is generally a simple process.

 Normal kernel boot parameters also apply to the image instance.
 Due to udev issues on startup, using ```udev.children-max=1``` is highly recommended.
 You may encounter race conditions if you use a number higher than 4.
 You may turn